 To make plum wine, we need neutral, colorless, near-flavorless distilled spirits/liquor such as shochu (焼酎) and vodka.
-Make sure the alcohol level at least 35% (70 proof).
+Make sure it is at least 35% ABV (alcohol by volume) or 70 proof.
 The plum wine could become spoiled when alcohol percentage go down being diluted by the fruit juice from the plum.

 In Japan, we have a liquor called “White Liquor” (ホワイトリカー), which we use for making plum wine or fruit wine.
 If you can’t find it, don’t sweat it and use shochu or vodka.